 On average, listings lease in the $30's per square foot per year.
-The Sorrento Valley submarket is seeing a a boost in rates.
-In the last 3 months, the median rate increased $4 per sqft per year.
-That's a 14% rise in rent.
+The Sorrento Valley submarket is seeing a decline in rates.
+In the last 3 months, the median rate fell $1 per sqft per year.
+That's a 2% decline in rent.

-Compared to the rest of the San Diego market, the Sorrento Valley submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the San Diego market, the Sorrento Valley submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 79 listings have been made available, so you'll want to check back regularly for new listings.
-About 80% of the available leases in the Sorrento Valley are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 817 listings have been made available, so you'll want to check back regularly for new listings.
+About 8% of the listings in the Sorrento Valley are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 3,640 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this area are approximately 2 stories.
-Most buildings in this area were built in 1987 and are Class B.
+Even though the median size is 3,440 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are around 2 stories.
+Most buildings in this market were built in 1987 and are Class B.

-Education is the dominant industry in this area.
-Most of the occupants of Sorrento Valley work from home.
+Education is the dominant industry in this region.
+Most of the folk of Sorrento Valley work from home.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Sorrento Valley.